 A few days ago I had my three month check up with my oncologist.
 At these check-ups my doctor looks at my blood to see if I am still cancer free.
-And so every three months I go to the same hospital as were I was in april 2015 for 10 days.

 Those 10 days were the most intense, powerful days of my then 38 years of existence.
 From the moment I heard I had cancer, I started to transform naturally in a sense of being where trust, vulnerability, ease and connectivity were very present.